glycerine/greenpack/cmd/addzid/README.md

 By default only public fields (with a Capital first letter in their name) are tagged.
 The -unexported flag ignores the public/private distinction, and tags all fields.

-The zid tags allow the ZebraPack schema evolution to function properly as you add new fields to structs.
+The zid tags allow the Greenpack schema evolution to function properly as you add new fields to structs.

 windows build script
 ---------------------------